PEXANE2/azure-docs.tr-tr/articles/security-center/security-center-partner-integration.md

 ![Veri kaynakları](./media/security-center-partner-integration/security-center-partner-integration-fig7.png)

 ## <a name="exporting-data-to-a-siem"></a>Exporting data to a SIEM

+> [!NOTE]
+> For details of a simpler method (currently in preview) for exporting data to a SIEM, see [Export security alerts and recommendations (Preview)](continuous-export.md).
+The new method does not use Activity Log as an intermediator and allows direct export from Security Center to Event Hubs (and then on to your SIEM), it also supports the export of Security Recommendations.

 You can configure your SIEMs or other monitoring tools to receive Azure Security Center events.